 - Mr. Fanservice: Just look at the stars...

 - Everybody Smokes

 - Everyone Is Bi: Or possibly gay.
 The movie's a little fuzzy on that point.

 - Everything's Better With Sparkles

-- Expy: Slade is Bowie, Curt Wild is Iggy Pop (with a dash of Lou Reed), Jack Fairy is Brian Eno or Marc Bolan, and The Venus in Furs are The Spiders From Mars.
+- Expy: Slade is Bowie, Curt Wild is Iggy Pop and Mick Jagger (with a dash of Lou Reed), Jack Fairy is Brian Eno and Marc Bolan, and The Venus in Furs are The Spiders From Mars.

 - Fake-Out Opening: A UFO?
 In a movie about glam rockers?
 Really?
 (Though considering the motif of aliens in actual glam rock, it's really not that surprising.)

 - Framing Device: Slade's life story is told though Arthur's interviews, in a manner reminiscent of Citizen Kane.

 - Gayngst: Arthur had some as a kid before coming out.
 Not that it really goes smoothly for Arthur after that point, either.

 - Hookers and Blow: When Slade's career is on the skids, he falls into total depravity, and we see him sprawled half-naked in bed with a mountain of cocaine beside him.
 Later, when Mandy is trying to get him to sign their divorce papers, we see Brian snorting a line of coke from the bare buttocks of a semi-conscious black woman in a big white wig.